abhyudit309/ocs2/README.md

 * SQP: Multiple-shooting algorithm based on HPIPM
 * PISOC: Path integral stochatic optimal control

-Here it is used for the control of a
+Here it is used for the control of a:

 (i) Fixed 7 DOF Kinova Gen3 arm with a Robotiq 2F-85 gripper

 ![manipulator](https://i.imgur.com/d6nmfcN.gif)